hubot-archive/hubot-heroku-keepalive/README.md

 # hubot-heroku-keepalive

-A hubot script that keeps the hubot Heroko web dyno alive.
+A hubot script that keeps the hubot Heroko free web dyno alive.

+Note that a [free Heroku dyno can only run for 18 hours/day](https://blog.heroku.com/archives/2015/5/7/new-dyno-types-public-beta#hobby-and-free-dynos), so it will be required to sleep for at least 6 hours.
+Accessing your Hubot during a sleep period will wake it, but it will return to sleep after 30 minutes.

 ## Installation